BOAT-ocean-acoustics/fundamentals/boat_tutorials/conceptual/intro_first_level.md

 (conceptual-overview)=
-## Motivating example: How do we study the lives of orcas?
+## Motivating example: Studying the lives of orcas using sound

 <!-- Description of scenarios without using the sonar equation first -->